Zatama/Nam_Jetpack/Aux - Aireium/README.md

 **Yavin Base controller** - "Luke, you switched off your targeting computer!
 What's wrong?"
 **Luke Skywalker** - "This missile spam is *fuckin* borin mate"

-As the name suggests the main focus of this update was improving the gameplay in the skies, Star Wars dogfights took *obvious* inspiration from the white knuckle engagements of WWII, and with that in mind I, Zatama,  have made various additions and changes in an attempt to capture the *ascetic* and *excitement* of space (Air) battles in the star wars universe.
+As the name suggests the main focus of this update was improving the gameplay in the skies, Star Wars dogfights took *obvious* inspiration from the white knuckle engagements of WWII, and with that in mind I have made various additions and changes in an attempt to capture the *ascetic* and *excitement* of space (Air) battles in the star wars universe.
 Here are the changes specific to that goal ;)

 ---
 # Table of Contents